 Since Christ had no sins of his own for which to die, his death was voluntary and vicarious (John 10:15; Isaiah 53:5, 10, 12; 2 Corinthians 5:21).
 In Jesus’ sacrifice, he suffered God’s judgment due to our sin.
 By this means, we become identified with Jesus in his deathless life, through his resurrection, and we enjoy conscious and eternal fellowship with God.
 He took our hell that we might have his heaven.

 God has given us life as he has it – eternal life.

 No other group of people on earth has a hope beyond the grave except Christians.
 All of the founders of religion are dead except the Lord Jesus.
 He is the only one alive today.
 We cannot say that about Mohamed or Buddha or any other religious leader of history.
 They are dead and gone!
 Not the Christ of God.
 That is what makes Christianity unique.
 We have a living hope.

 The Christian is not temporally optimistic or hopeful.
 He has confidence that he will one day live eternally with the Lord Jesus.

 We have a hope that is actively alive.
 The Christian presently looks to eternity with expectancy.
-Why should we look on the dark side of things?
+Why should we look at the dark side of things?
 The Christian’s future is immortal – not subject to death.
 Therefore, nothing can extinguish the Christian’s hope.
 Probably one of the worst “pests” around is the pessimist!
 Why should a Christian be pessimistic about life?